 For service with the elephants:

 Caring for elephants can be a dirty business!
 You will be provided with clothing for working with the elephants.
-While there are boots provided, all sizes do vary.
-If preferred, bring comfortable footwear that is OK to get wet and dirty!
-In your time off we suggest more comfortable clothes.
+In your time off we suggest more comfortable clothes, about 4-5 sets.

 There will be some down time throughout the volunteer days.
 We suggest bringing a book, card games, and old fashioned fun to keep you entertained.